 The Cub Cadet mower may lose power when the air or the fuel systems are compromised.
 This problem may affect the mower’s ability to run.

 Similarly, a clogged fuel line could make the engine lose power.
-When fuel sits in the tank for a long time, it breaks down and forms residues that eventually clog the fuel system.
+When fuel sits in the tank for a long time, it breaks down and forms residues that clog the fuel system.

 Further, the cut grass may plug the air filter and hinder free airflow.
 Typically, the fuel pump supplies fuel to the carburetor.